odpi/egeria/open-metadata-implementation/governance-servers/open-lineage-services/open-lineage-services-spring/README.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the ODPi Egeria project. -->

-# Open Lineage with Spring
+# Open Lineage Services Spring

-The open lineage with Spring module uses Spring to implement a REST API for the open lineage server.
+The Open Lineage Services spring module uses Spring to implement a REST API for the open lineage server.

 ----